ECB to take hands-on role in Greek bank recap body

 Alongside the International Monetary Fund and the EU Commission, the ECB is also part of the so-called troika that manages euro zone rescues and is now setting up a permanent office in Greece to keep a closer eye on Greece’s progress in cutting its debts.

-In the legal opinion, the ECB also called for it to be given a say on who runs the bank recapitalisation body.
+In the legal opinion, the ECB also called for it to be given a say on who runs the bank recapitalization body.

 “The ECB suggests that the draft law could provide for participation in this Selection Committee by a representative from the ECB, in addition to one from the European Commission,” it said.